-PE 031 Intramural Activities 1 s.h.
+PE 031 Intramural Activities

 Students are required to participate satisfactorily in supervised sport activities to complete course requirements.
 The schedule of activities is available from the Physical Education faculty.
 This course may not be used to satisfy Physical Education activity course requirements but may be repeated for additional elective credit.
 Hours of class per week: 1.